Want to learn more about some of the sustainability topics we introduce in our C3 Leadership Training?

 The Ellen MacArthur Foundation offers this resource to explain a new approach to how we use resources, turning the cradle-to-grave mentality on its head and treating things that were formerly considered waste as valuable resources.
 This theory connects with work being done at Chicago with the ReBuilding Exchange and the Plant Chicago.

-- Drop-by Composting Demonstrations at Garfield Park Conservatory
+- Composting Brochure by the Garfield Park Conservatory

 - Garbage Wars: The Struggle for Environmental Justice in Chicago by David Naguib Pellow